Combining Type Inference and Automated Unit Test Generation for Python: Evaluation

 \subsubsection{Internal Validity}

 \Typetracing might influence the observed branch coverage during test-case execution because the SUT might behave differently when the given arguments are wrapped in proxies.
 To mitigate the problem we measured the coverage in a separate test-case execution, such that the reported coverage cannot be influenced by the proxy.
+However, the runtime overhead of the second, proxied execution reduces the number of generations explored within the fixed time budget.
+This is a threat to internal validity: if \typetracing explores fewer generations than the baseline, any observed difference in coverage or mutation score could be partly attributable to this disparity rather than to the technique itself.
+We mitigate this by employing a probabilistic approach and by measuring the overhead during evaluation.
 It may happen that a proxy is stored as some form of global state, which might influence the resulting coverage; however, similar to the detection of flaky behaviour, this is a current limitation of \pynguin~\cite{GRP+24}.
 We introduce a new abstraction for \pynguin's internal type handling.
 While we cannot guarantee the absence of bugs, we provide sufficient unit tests to ensure that the new abstraction is at least as capable as the previously used one.
-The proxy, together with the new abstraction allow recording of type checks using \inlinelst{isinstance()}, but type checks using \inlinelst{type()} are currently not supported, which could affect completeness of the collected type information.
-We explored several implementation strategies but concluded that all viable options introduced significant technical challenges and unacceptable side effects~(see \cref{sec:approach:collect:checks}).
+The proxy, together with the new abstraction, allows recording of type checks using \inlinelst{isinstance()}, but type checks using \inlinelst{type()} are currently not supported, which could affect completeness of the collected type information.
+We explored several implementation strategies but we concluded that all viable options introduced significant technical challenges and unacceptable side effects~(see \cref{sec:approach:collect:checks}).
 Consequently, if the SUT uses \inlinelst{type()} for its runtime checks, \pynguin's \typetracing will not observe these checks, potentially reducing its effectiveness.
 However, the impact of this limitation is contained, as using \inlinelst{isinstance()} is generally considered a better alternative.
 A search of open-source Python code on GitHub suggests that \inlinelst{isinstance()} is also preferred over \inlinelst{type()} in practice: Querying for conditional checks using \inlinelst{isinstance()} yielded approximately \num{700000} results, whereas similar checks using \inlinelst{type()} yielded only around \num{90000}.
+A further threat to internal validity in RQ4 arises from the methodological asymmetry between \pynguin and the static type inference baselines.
+While static tools are limited to one-shot predictions, \pynguin's type tracing is inherently iterative, allowing it to refine type information through dynamic feedback during test generation.
+To mitigate this advantage and ensure a more meaningful comparison, we also evaluate the static tools by using their generated type hints as inputs for \pynguin.
 Besides those technical limitations, there are newly-added parameters that we did not fine-tune: the weights for the weighted random selection of which parameter type to use~(as described in \cref{sec:approach:selection}), we chose values that provided reasonable results for a manual small-scale evaluation during development.
-Future work might be fine-tuning these parameters as well.
+Future work might include fine-tuning these parameters as well.